The Clear Edge

 Delivery hours per client drift 10–20% annually without tracking.

-Starts at 10 hours per client.
-Drifts to 12 hours (scope creep, no boundaries).
+Starts at 10 hours per client and quietly drifts to 12 hours (scope creep, no boundaries).

-Monthly reviews catch this in months 2-3 when revenue/hour drops 8-10%.
-Without them, you catch it when you’re maxed on capacity — usually months 9-12.
+Monthly reviews catch this in months 2–3 when revenue/hour drops 8–10%.
+Without them, you only notice when you’re maxed on capacity—usually months 9–12.

 Leak 4: The CAC Blindness

-Customer acquisition cost increases 15-25% yearly without optimization.
+Customer acquisition cost quietly increases 15–25% yearly without optimization.

-Monthly reviews catch this when CAC increases 8-10% month-over-month.
-You investigate, optimize, and prevent compound waste.
+Monthly reviews catch this when CAC jumps 8–10% month-over-month, so you can investigate, optimize, and stop the waste before it compounds.

 Leak 5: The Capacity Illusion

-You think you’re at 70% capacity.
-Reality: 85% due to hidden coordination overhead.
+You think you’re at 70% capacity, but reality is closer to 85%, driven by hidden coordination overhead.

-Monthly reviews track revenue/hour.
-When it drops 10-15%, you investigate, find the hidden overhead, and fix it.
+Monthly reviews track revenue per hour, and when it drops 10–15% you investigate, surface the overhead, and fix it.

-Across 73 operators running monthly revenue reviews, average findings per year:
+Across 73 operators running monthly revenue reviews, the average yearly findings:

 Here’s the cost difference between monthly reviews and yearly reviews (or never).